 Frankly, I find Ken Burns’ documentaries even less entertaining than Pearls Puns.

-[Anonymous Account] 11 months ago
+[Anonymous Account] about 1 year ago

 I love rat’s methodology here!